Fees and funding

 Elys Roberts Scholarship - Global Health

-Scholarships for the postgraduate certificate in Global Health (PGCert).
+Scholarships for the first year of study in MSc Global Health.

 The purpose of the scholarship is to equip those who want to make an impact in Global Health and to support international humanitarian work.
 The scholarship is available to support those pursuing a career in Global Health, from or working in low/middle-income countries who might not otherwise have the means to study for a postgraduate qualification.